fisadev/dcs_server_manager/docs/development.md

 <span hx-get="/dcs/status/short" hx-trigger="load, every 5s"/>
 ```

 That's it!
-The frontend will automatically do an AJAX request to `/dcs/status/short` every 5
+The frontend will automatically do an AJAX request to `/dcs/status/short` on load and
-seconds, the server return the icon, and HTMX will set it as the inner HTML of the span.
+again every 5 seconds, the server returns the icon in that endpoint, and HTMX will set it as the
+inner HTML of the span.
 Look ma, no JavaScript!

 Form submissions, file uploads, server actions, retrieving logs, etc, all done this way.